OPALX-project/OPALX-project.github.io/For Developers/CodingStyle.md

  *
  * @brief Can use "brief" tag to explicitly generate comments for file documentation.
  *
- * @author Me        [Note: depricated practice as CM systems like Subversion git?? will maintain author info and blame logs.]
+ * @author Me        [Note: deprecated practice as CM systems like git will maintain author info and blame logs.]
- * @version 1.69    [Note: depricated practice as CM systems like Subversion git?? will maintain file history and revision numbers.]
+ * @version 1.69    [Note: deprecated practice as CM systems like git will maintain file history and revision numbers.]
  */
 // $Log$